DreamingDevs/learn-spark-programming-with-databricks/docs/setup_dev_machine.md

 | Spark  | Download Spark (currently spark-3.5.1-bin-hadoop3.tgz) from [website](https://spark.apache.org/downloads.html) <br/> <br/> Unzip and copy the contents to `/opt/homebrew/Cellar/spark-3.5.1-bin-hadoop3` <br/><br/> Set PATH  `echo 'export PATH="/opt/homebrew/Cellar/spark-3.5.1-bin-hadoop3/bin:$PATH"' >> ~/.zshrc` <br/> <br/> Set SPARK_HOME  `echo 'export SPARK_HOME="/opt/homebrew/Cellar/spark-3.5.1-bin-hadoop3"' >> ~/.zshrc` <br/> <br/> Execute `pyspark` to see spark interactive shell and there should be no errors | openjdk 11.0.24 2024-07-16 |

 > NOTE: On Windows systems, apart from above installed frameworks, we also need to install [Hadoop winutils](https://github.com/cdarlint/winutils) and set `HADOOP_HOME` and `PATH` variables accordingly.

+## Azure and Databricks Setup

+We primarily consider two options to work with Databricks.
+1. Azure Subscription-based Databricks service
+2. Databricks Community Edition (independent of cloud provider)

+In this repository, we proceed with option # 1, as the other option got limited to only certain features.

+To begin with, we need to create an Azure Subscription ([Get Started for free]([Link](https://azure.microsoft.com/en-in/free))).
+The free subscription provides USD 200 credit to use with in 30 days, which we can work with with 55 Azure services.
+Once the 30-day window is lapsed, the account gets converted to a pay-as-you-go subscription, which will enable us to pay only if we use more than the initial provided credits.

+To get access to all the features of Databricks, we need to create a Databricks Premium service, which is only available in an Azure Pay-as-you-go subscription.
+So I highly recommend converting the free subscription to a pay-as-you-go model by using the `upgrade` option, which is available under the Subscription section of the Azure portal.

 ## Terminal Setup